Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Abstract

 \section{Abstract}

-Elucidating dark matter density profiles in the Galactic dwarf satellites is essential to understanding not only the quintessence of dark matter but also the evolution of the satellites themselves.
-In this work, we present the current constraints on dark matter densities in the ultra-faint dwarf (UFD) and diffuse galaxies in the Milky Way.
-Applying our constructed non-spherical mass models to the currently available kinematic data of the 25 UFDs and 2 diffuse satellites, we find that whereas most of the galaxies have huge uncertainties on the inferred dark matter density profiles, Eridanus~II, Segue~I, and Willman~1 favor cusped central profiles even considering effects of a prior bias.
+Elucidating dark matter density profiles in the Galactic dwarf satellites is essential to understanding not only the quintessence of dark matter, but also the evolution of the satellites themselves.
+In this work, we present the current constraints on dark matter densities in the Galactic ultra-faint dwarf (UFD) and diffuse galaxies.
+Applying our constructed non-spherical mass models to the currently available kinematic data of the 25 UFDs and 2 diffuse satellites, we find that whereas most of the galaxies have huge uncertainties on the inferred dark matter density profiles, Eridanus~II, Segue~I, and Willman~1 favor cuspy central profiles even considering effects of a prior bias.
 We compare our results with the simulated subhalos on the plane between the dark matter density at 150~pc and the pericenter distance.
-We find that the most observed satellites and the simulated subhalos are similarly distributed on this plane, except for Antlia~2, Crater~2, and Tucana~3 which deviate considerably from the simulated ones.
-Despite considering tidal effects, the subhalos detected by commonly-used subhalo finders can be difficult to explain such a huge deviation.
+We find that the most observed satellites and the simulated subhalos are similarly distributed on this plane, except for Antlia~2, Crater~2, and Tucana~3, which are less than one tenth of the density.
+Despite considerable tidal effects, the subhalos detected by commonly-used subhalo finders have difficulty in explaining such a huge deviation.
 We also estimate the dynamical mass-to-light ratios of the satellites and confirm the ratio is linked to stellar mass and metallicity.
-Using these scaling relations and the empirical tidal evolution models, we infer that the scaling laws can be sustained, and furthermore, a metallicity scatter at the faint-end of the mass-metallicity relation can be explained by tidal stripping of cusped halos.
+Tucana~3 deviates largely from these relations, while it follows the mass-metallicity relation.
+This indicates that Tucana~3 has a cored dark matter halo, despite a significant uncertainty in its ratios.

 \keywords{Dark matter (353) --- Dwarf spheroidal galaxies (420) --- Galaxy dynamics (591) --- Local Group(929)}